ppy/osu-wiki/wiki/Game_Modes/en.md

 *Main page: [osu!catch](osu!catch)*

-Based on the EZ2CATCH mode from the *[EZ2DJ series](https://ja.wikipedia.org/wiki/Ez2Dj/EZ2AC "Wikipedia")*.
+Loosely based on a similar minigame inside certain beatmania simulators.
+The EZ2CATCH mode from the *[EZ2DJ series](https://ja.wikipedia.org/wiki/Ez2Dj/EZ2AC "Wikipedia")* is suspected to be the first of its kind.
 Collect falling fruits by moving the catcher with a plate.
 Keep dancing and do not miss the step of the beat!

 ## ![](/wiki/shared/mode/mania.png) osu!mania